What To Do Before Fermenting At Home

 “This seems risky.
 There are so many things that could go wrong.
 Why should I make fermented food, rather than just buying it at the store?”

 Kimchi, sauerkraut, miso…These are just a few of the easy-to-make, tasty fermented foods that contain probiotics.
-But one of the biggest debates is which system is the best?
+But one of the biggest debates is which approach to fermentation is the best?

-When setting up your fermentation station, BEFORE FERMENTING organizing a clean fermenting environment is absolutely vital.
-In order to ensure safe, healthy practice, your fermentation station has to be top priority!
+Before fermenting at home, it is absolutely vital that you create and organize a clean fermenting environment.
+In order to ensure a safe, healthy practice, your fermentation station has to be top priority!

 Read on to learn how easy it is to start fermenting safely at home.